CGroll04/CGroll04/README.md

 Released iOS app that helps users save places from social media, organize them into collections, view them on a map, and get proximity reminders when nearby.

+### Spotify Release Tracker
+Python automation tool that tracks Spotify artist releases from a playlist and sends Telegram alerts for albums, singles, and guest features.

 ### IDAN Knights Quest

 Motion-controlled hackathon game built with Python, Pygame, Arduino, and IMU sensor input.